Annual Conference: 28 September 2018 12.30pm - 5.30pm

 Sir David Ramsden, Deputy Governor for the Markets and Banking, Bank of England will talk about the outlook for the UK economy and monetary policy.

-Robert Chote, Chairman, Office for Budget Responsibility will discuss UK fiscal outlook.
+Robert Chote, Chairman, Office for Budget Responsibility will talk on forecasting the public finances: the in-year challenge.

 Evan Davis, BBC, will discuss the Brexit debate and the lessons for economics.

-Global Economic Outlook Panel comprising of Jari Stehn, Senior Global Economist, Goldman Sachs; Tom Orlik, Chief Economist, Bloomberg and Jamie Murray, Chief European Economist, Bloomberg.
+Global Economic Outlook Panel comprising of Rain Newton-Smith, Chief Economist, CBI; Jari Stehn, Senior Global Economist, Goldman Sachs; Tom Orlik, Chief Economist, Bloomberg and Jamie Murray, Chief European Economist, Bloomberg.

 The conference will be chaired by Stephanie Flanders, Head of Economics, Bloomberg.